Best Advocacy Resource for Twice-Exceptional (2e) Students in Colorado

 Gifted Program as Substitute for IEP Services

 Some districts offer gifted services through the ALP and then argue that these services address the child's needs holistically, eliminating the need for an IEP.
-This conflates two legally distinct obligations.
-Gifted services address advanced learning needs.
-IEP services address disability-related needs.
-A child who needs both is entitled to both under ECEA Section 12.01.
+This conflates two distinct types of support.
+Gifted services address advanced learning needs; an IEP or Section 504 Plan addresses disability-related needs when the student qualifies.
+A child who needs both may need both plans coordinated.

 Behavioral Framing